petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/documents-and-media.md

 A list of your site's documents and media appear along with different metrics.
 To download this data as a CSV file, click _Download Report_.
 See [downloading reports](../../reference/downloading-reports.md) to learn more.

+!!! note
+    Analytics data for documents is collected through the Documents and Media widget.
+For information on how to use other types of fragments and widgets to collect data on documents, see [Tracking Custom Assets](./tracking-custom-assets.md)

 ## Visitor Behavior

 The Overview tab of an asset's detail presents several data presentations.
 To download this dashboard view as a PDF file, click _Download Report_.
 See [downloading reports](../../reference/downloading-reports.md) to learn more.